thingsboard/thingsboard.github.io/_includes/templates/install/ubuntu-queue-rabbitmq.md

 #### RabbitMQ Installation

+For installation RabbitMQ you can use [official docs](https://www.rabbitmq.com/install-debian.html), or our instruction bellow:

 Since RabbitMQ is written in Erlang, you need to install Erlang before you can use RabbitMQ:

 ```text